tytydraco/yessleep/out/They_Left_Me_in_the_Woods.md

 I walked through the rain, across the street to the back of the garage.
 I heard yelling down the street as I stood in front of the back door, under an awning.
 The door knob was there, but my hands were full.
 I felt how my school jacket was dead weight in my hand, and I held it to my torn stomach like a rag.
 I pulled it up, tucking one arm in between the buttons of my shirt, and wrapped the other side properly around like I should've done earlier.
 It wasn't anything like a proper tourniquet, but it was enough to free my hand.

 I turned the knob.
 No lock.
 The door opened.
 The floor was all mats and rugs, duct taped end-to-end to one another.
 A pair of muddy shoes sat on a doormat just inside.
 The walls were all movie posters and a long white sheet draped over what was once the garage door.
 A pair of bicycles hung on the third wall, over a workshop desk of house and garden tools, and what looked like an unplugged lava lamp.
+No, no it wasn't that.
+The closer I looked, the more I saw -- it was a hookah.
+So that's what the smell was.

 In the middle of the room was a projector stood up on a tripod in front of a coffee table holding a half-empty glass of milk, a standing bag of cookies, and a pair of crossed bare feet.
 I followed the legs of loose pajama pants to a spindly boy in a black sweater, staring at me with wide, bloodshot red eyes as he was chewing his food.